Dependent Modeling of Temporal Sequences of Random Partitions: Simulation Studies

 \section{Simulation Studies}

-In this section we detail two simulation studies that illustrate different aspects of our modeling approach.
-In Section \ref{simulation} of the online supplemental material, we provide results of a third simulation study that considers the performance of our method when the response exhibits spatio-temporal dependence.
-There we include a dependent Dirichlet process mixure model as a competitor.
+In this section we detail three simulation studies that illustrate different aspects of our modeling approach.
+In Section \ref{simulation} of the online supplemental material, we provide additional simulation results and details regarding a fourth simulation study that considers the performance of our method when the response exhibits spatio-temporal dependence.